Always the Same, Always Different: The Music of Simeon ten Holt

-Most discussion of the music of Simeon ten Holt (1923-2012) comes out of or ends in his seminal piece for multiple keyboards, Canto Ostinato (1976-79).
+Most discussion of the music of Simeon ten Holt (b.
+1923) comes out of or ends in his seminal piece for multiple keyboards, Canto Ostinato (1976-79).
 This one will, too.

 Ten Holt was born, and lives, in the artist colony of Bergen, in The Netherlands.
 His earliest musical enthusiam was for the piano, and this has remained throughout his compositional career and has been especially prominent in the last forty years.
 Instead of going to one of the great Dutch conservatories, he studied with a local composer, Jacob van Domselaer, who represented the musical side of the art movement called “De Stijl,” moving in 1949 to Paris for five years.
 There he studied with Arthur Honneger and Darius Milhaud, studies he describes as merely “decorative experiences, of absolutely no compositional importance.”